-The District's Engineering Division issues and annually renews air quality permits for equipment that emits air pollutants located at large and small facilities in Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara and the southern portions of Solano and Sonoma counties.
-Typical large businesses that need permits include bulk petroleum operations, refineries and power plants.
-Typical small businesses include dry cleaners, gasoline service stations, auto body shops, coating operations and printers.
+The Air District's Engineering Division issues and annually renews air quality permits for equipment that emits air pollutants in Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara and the southern portions of Solano and Sonoma counties.

 An air quality permit is a document that states the requirements for equipment to comply with air pollution laws and regulations.
-Air quality permits, like city and county building permits, are required by state and federal law as a part of doing business in the San Francisco Bay Area.
-The District's rules and regulations cover both large and small businesses.
-New air quality permits are needed for:
+Air quality permits, like city and county building permits, are required by state and federal law and are required for any entity that may emit air pollution to ensure healthy air for Bay Area residents.
+These permits are issued by the Air District.

 - Modifications of existing permitted equipment